63°F

 “It’s possible for someone to go to jail for doing no more than telling the truth, under this statute,” said Doty, who is now Nevada’s senior deputy attorney general.
 He did not respond to requests for comment.

-At the end of her ruling, Rawlinson, who declined comment, writes that the Nevada statute is constitutionally flawed and that therefore, the state of Nevada is prohibited from enforcing it.
+At the end of her ruling, Rawlinson, who declined to comment, writes that the Nevada statute is constitutionally flawed and that therefore, the state of Nevada is prohibited from enforcing it.

 But Rawlinson’s judgment was unpublished, meaning it can’t act as a binding precedent.
 So the statute is still on the books.

-Eric P. Robinson, associate professor at the University of South Carolina’s law and journalism schools who has studied criminal libel in the United States for about 15 years, said the language of the statute does not comply with the landmark 1964 Supreme Court case of Garrison vs. Louisiana.
+Eric P. Robinson, associate professor at the University of South Carolina’s law and journalism schools who has studied criminal libel in the United States for about 15 years, said the language of the statute does not comply with the landmark 1964 Supreme Court case of Garrison v.
+Louisiana.

-In the case, the U.S. Supreme Court reversed a decision by Louisiana’s Supreme Court, ruling the state’s criminal libel law violated the First Amendment.
-The Louisiana law restricted the use of truth as a defense and only required that prosecutors show a defendant acted with malice, rather than actual malice.
+In the case, the U.S. Supreme Court reversed a decision by Louisiana’s Supreme Court, ruling that the state’s criminal libel law violated the First Amendment.
+The Louisiana law restricted the use of truth as a defense and only required that prosecutors show that a defendant acted with malice, rather than actual malice.

 The difference between malice and actual malice is important, Robinson said.
 If someone acts with malice, this means they’re doing it out of spite or because they don’t like the other person.